gondwanagenesis/Ada/readme.md

     that we can see into the brain and make sure everything is running well.

+-   **API KEYS**
--   All of this thought is done through GroqAPI.
+    All of this thought is done through GroqAPI.
 The five separate API keys are needed, comma, one for each module.
 These are stored in a separate file called apikeys.
 This text file simply has each module\'s designation in brackets followed by the apikey for that.